 Day 4: Warner Bros.
 Studio Tour

 Hop on a coach to the Warner Bros.
-Studio Tour London, also known as the Harry Potter Studios.
-Take in the sets, the props, the costumes; learn about the special visual effects and about how the sets were created, from technical drawings to scale models.
+Studio, also known as the Harry Potter Studios.
+Marvel at the sets, props and costumes.
+Learn about the special visual effects and about how the sets were created, from technical drawings to scale models.
 Plus, attend an hour-long lesson on costume characterisation, film production from script to screen, or directing camera choices.

-Engage in a talk and a Q&A with a professional working in photography, or a person who engages professionally with photographers.
-The speaker will talk through his/her experience and about what skills are needed to thrive in the industry.
+Listen up at a talk and Q&A with a professional working in photography or someone who engages professionally with photographers.
+They’ll talk about their experience and the skills needed to thrive in the industry.

-Later, head to a workhouse where Charlie Chaplin used to live as a child, now home to the Cinema Museum.
-Explore its impressive collection of memorabilia related to film production, film exhibition and cinema-going through the eras – including posters, usher’s uniforms, popcorn cartons, hundreds of books and millions of photos.
+Stop in at a workhouse, where Charlie Chaplin used to live as a child, now home to the Cinema Museum.
+Explore its impressive collection of memorabilia related to film production, film exhibitions and cinema-going through the eras – including posters, ushers’ uniforms, popcorn cartons, hundreds of books and millions of photos.

 Day 6: V&A Museum Photography Centre

-Pay a visit to the Victoria & Albert Museum Photography Centre, where the Royal Photographic Society’s collection is displayed, including the works of Julia Margaret Cameron.
-Plus, you can get acquainted with cameras of the past in the installations’ handling station.
-Then, engage in a curated, hands-on workshop on the basics of darkroom printing.
+Admire pieces in the Victoria & Albert Museum Photography Centre, where the Royal Photographic Society’s collection is displayed.
+Make sure you find the works of Julia Margaret Cameron!
+Get acquainted with cameras of the past in the installation’s handling station.
+Then, get involved with a hands-on workshop on darkroom printing.

 Day 7: Exploring London’s culture

-Take a stroll through the South Bank, London’s vibrant cultural district peppered with historical sites, the occasional street performer and the city’s most famous skateboarding spot.
-From here, you can take in the view of some of London’s best landmarks, such as Tower Bridge, Shakespeare’s Globe, Tate Modern and the City’s skyscrapers.
+Take a stroll down the South Bank, London’s vibrant cultural district peppered with historical sites, street performers and the city’s most famous skateboarding spot.
+Look out onto some of London’s most iconic landmarks, like Tower Bridge, Shakespeare’s Globe and the Tate Modern.
 Head to the South Bank Centre for a trip debriefing and a reflection session to wrap up the week.
-Finally, vote on the winning photos of the Learning Adventure Photography Competition!
+Finally, vote on the winning photos of the photography competition!